collinbarrett/collinbarrett.github.io/_posts/2020-03-15-entity-framework-migrations-azure-pipelines-github.md

 The free agent that Microsoft provides was running out of memory with my custom and inefficient seeding algorithm.
 My integration test spins up a new instance of the containerized database and tests seeding the latest JSON data.
-Since I relied on this testing to ensure that community-contributed data changes were valid (syntactically correct, foreign key relationships were correct, etc.), this was the trigger I needed to revisit EF Core’s native seeding.
+Since I relied on this testing to ensure that community-contributed data changes were valid (syntactically correct, foreign key relationships were correct, etc.), this was the trigger I needed to revisit EF Core's native seeding.

 ### Configuring JSON Seed Data with EF Core